TheShellLand/seashell/README.md

 # seashell
-Library of Great Shells Under the Sea
+Library of Great Scripts Under the Sea